gryphusone1/OCR_App_With_GUI/README.md

 # OCR Application

-This is a simple Optical Character Recognition (OCR) application built using Python.
-The application allows you to extract text from image files and save the extracted text as a Word document.
+This is a simple Optical Character Recognition (OCR) application built using Python and PyQt5.
+The application allows you to extract text from image and PDF files and save the extracted text as a Word document.

 ## Features
-- Open image files (JPEG, PNG, BMP, TIFF) and extract text using Tesseract OCR.
+- Open image files (JPEG, PNG, BMP, TIFF) and PDF files and extract text using Tesseract OCR.
 - Display extracted text in a text box within the GUI.
 - Save the extracted text as a Word document (`.docx`).